Decoherence and Probability: Probability and Possibility

-The contrast between classical and quantum possibly space models is greatly clarified by examining the \textit{failure} of \textit{conservation} and \textit{localisability} of quasi-probability density implied by the conditions \ref{QSS}--\ref{QEV}.
-Let us demonstrate this failure explicitly for the choice of Wigner function, $W$ as the quasi-probability density function.\footnote{The Wigner function is the most important of the quasi-probability distributions on quantum phase space that can be defined via different operator ordering conventions.
-Our discussion principally draws upon details in \cite{curtright:2013} unless otherwise noted.
-See Section \ref{Wemergence} for further details on the Wigner function. }
+The contrast between classical and quantum possibly space models is greatly clarified by examining the \textit{failure} of \textit{local conservation} and \textit{localisability} of quasi-probability density implied by the conditions \ref{QSS}--\ref{QEV}.
+Let us demonstrate this failure explicitly for the choice of Wigner function, $W$ as the quasi-probability density function \citep{curtright:2013}.

-Failure of conservation of quasi-probability is a direct consequence of the non-commutativity of the Moyal algebra of quantum phase space observables in comparison to the Poisson algebra of classical phase space observables as encoded in the relation $\{\{A,B\}\}=\{A,B\}+O(\hbar)$.
-We can show this explicitly by considering the quasi-probability flux for some arbitrary region of phase space $\mathcal{S} $ with volume greater than or equal to the minimum volume.
+Failure of local conservation of quasi-probability is a direct consequence of the non-commutativity of the Moyal algebra of quantum phase space observables in comparison to the Poisson algebra of classical phase space observables as encoded in the relation $\{\{A,B\}\}=\{A,B\}+O(\hbar)$.
+We can show this explicitly by considering the quasi-probability flux for some arbitrary region of phase space $\mathcal{S} $.
 This is given by the expression \cite[p.
 57]{curtright:2013}:

 where we have used the Wigner transform of the Heisenberg equations of motion $\dot{q}= \frac{\partial H}{\partial p}$ and $\dot{p}= -\frac{\partial H}{\partial q}$ and the Moyal equation $\frac{d}{dt} W = \{\{H,W\}\}$.
-The quasi-probability density associated with regions of phase space thus manifests a \textit{violation of additivity over time} in marked contrast to the classical probability density function in phase space, cf. \cite[p.23]{wallace:2021}.
+The quasi-probability density associated with regions of phase space thus manifests a violation of \textit{local additivity over time} in terms of failure of conservation of the probability density in the precise sense of the density about the representative point in the flow not being conserved, cf. \cite[p.
+58]{curtright:2013}.
+This is despite retaining satisfying additivity \textit{at a time} in terms of $\sigma$-additivity.
+The failure of local conservation in this sense is in marked contrast to the classical probability density function in phase space, cf. \cite[p.23]{Wallace:2021}.